Yorkshire rival poised to lure Polish international Helik from Barnsley

-Barnsley FC transfer latest: Michal Helik in talks with Huddersfield Town; Blackburn Rovers and Stoke City want Callum Styles
+Barnsley FC transfer latest: Michal Helik in talks with Huddersfield Town; Sheffield United join Blackburn Rovers and Stoke City in race for Callum Styles

 BARNSLEY centre-half Michal Helik is understood to be in discussions with Yorkshire rivals Huddersfield Town regarding a beat-the-deadline move to the Terriers.